Military of the Qing dynasty: First Sino-Japanese war

 The entire Qing army on the eve of the war therefore consisted of 974,641 soldiers (not including the Manchurian army or those on Taiwan).
 Jowett states that of the nearly 600,000 Green Standard soldiers only 50,000 had received modern training and firearms.
 The table above does not include the garrison for Taiwan Esposito gives the garrison of Taiwan at 20 Brave battalions or 10,000 men on paper with an additional 14,000 green standard soldiers again on paper.
 Though during the war reinforcements from mainland China and native levies led to the growth of the strength of the forces on Taiwan to 50,000.
-Zenone's account states that anywhere between 20,000 to 30,000 of the Metropolitan banners were actual soldiers with the ability to fight.
+Zenone's account states that anywhere between 20,000 and 30,000 of the Metropolitan banners were actual soldiers with the ability to fight.
 Esposito states that 60% of the Banner army was cavalry.